q2softwarenl/spatie-medialibrary-manager/README.md

 ![Manager](./manager.png)

 **PRO-features**
-- Set tailored policies on the collection, rather than being limited to just the model.
+- Set policies for individual collections, rather than just the full model.
-- Add custom actions to files.
+- Add custom actions to collections and files.
 - Upload multiple versions of the same file.
 - Alternative GUI for single file collections.